Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 = 1.3.4 =
 * Fixed "Allow Insecure SSL Certificates" option was ignored (thanks to bogesman).
+* Added Support Forum and Rate Us links to Settings page.
+* Some minor improvements to Settings page.

 = 1.3.3 =
 * Added option to allow insecure SSL certificate usage on SMTP server (thanks to ravipatel and bradclarke365).